karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

             choice(name: 'type', choices: ['patch', 'minor', 'major'], description: 'Version increment type') ]
         )
-        // Increment the version using the selected version type sh "npm version ${versionType}"
+        sh "npm version ${versionType}"
-        // Read the updated package.json file
         def packageJson = readJSON file: 'package.json'
-        // Extract the incremented app version
         def appVersion = packageJson.version
-        // Get the current build number
         def buildNumber = env.BUILD_NUMBER
-        // Construct the image version using app version and build number def imageVersion = "${appVersion}-${buildNumber}"
+        def imageVersion = "${appVersion}-${buildNumber}"
-        // Store the image version in an environment variable env.IMAGE_VERSION = imageVersion
+        env.IMAGE_VERSION = imageVersion
       }
     }
     ```

+    Explanation:
+    - The script defines a `call` method that takes a `versionIncrement` parameter.
+    - It prompts the user to select the version increment type using the `input` step.
+    - It executes the `npm version` command with the selected version type.
+    - It reads the updated `package.json` file and extracts the app version.
+    - It combines the app version and build number to create the image version.
+    - The image version is stored in the `env.IMAGE_VERSION` environment variable.

+- [x] Task 4: Extract the logic for the test stage
+  - In the Jenkins Shared Library repository, create a new file named `TestStage.groovy` under the `src/org/example` directory.
+  - Move the logic for the test stage from the Jenkinsfile to `TestStage.groovy`.
+  - Modify the code to make it reusable.
+  - Example:

+    ```groovy
+    #!/usr/bin/env groovy
+    package org.example

+    def call() {
+      echo 'Running tests for the application...'
+      dir('app') {
+        sh 'npm install'
+        catchError(buildResult: 'FAILURE', stageResult: 'FAILURE') {
+          sh 'npm test'
+          error "Tests failed.
+Please fix the failing tests and rerun the pipeline."
+        }
+      }
+    }
+    ```

+    Explanation:
+    - The script defines a `call` method that runs tests for the application.
+    - It navigates to the `app` directory and installs dependencies using `npm install`.
+    - It executes the `npm test` command within a `catchError` block.
+    - If the tests fail, it throws an error with a message indicating the failure.

-- [ ] Task 4: Extract the logic for the build stage
+- [x] Task 5: Extract the logic for the build stage
   - In the Jenkins Shared Library repository, create a new file named `BuildStage.groovy` under the `src/org/example` directory.
   - Move the logic for the build stage from the Jenkinsfile to `BuildStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example:

     ```groovy
+    #!/usr/bin/env groovy
     package org.example

-    def call(String imageName, String imageTag) {
+    def call(String dockerhubUsername, String dockerhubRepo, String imageTag) {
-      echo "Building Docker image ${imageName}:${imageTag}"
+      echo "Building Docker image ${dockerhubUsername}/${dockerhubRepo}:${imageTag}"
-      // Build the Docker image with the specified name and tag sh "docker build -t ${imageName}:${imageTag} -f jenkins-exercises/Dockerfile ."
+      sh "docker build -t ${dockerhubUsername}/${dockerhubRepo}:${imageTag} ."
     }
     ```

+    Explanation:
+    - The script defines a `call` method that takes `dockerhubRepo`, `dockerhubUsername` and `imageTag` parameters.
+    - It builds the Docker image using the `docker build` command with the provided repository name and image tag.

-- [ ] Task 5: Extract the logic for the deploy stage
+- [x] Task 6: Extract the logic for the deploy stage
   - In the Jenkins Shared Library repository, create a new file named `DeployStage.groovy` under the `src/org/example` directory.
   - Move the logic for the deploy stage from the Jenkinsfile to `DeployStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example:

     ```groovy
+    #!/usr/bin/env groovy
     package org.example

-    def call(String imageName, String imageTag) {
+    def call(String dockerhubUsername, String dockerhubRepo, String imageTag) {
-      echo "Deploying Docker image ${imageName}:${imageTag}"
+      echo "Pushing Docker image ${dockerhubUsername}/${dockerhubRepo}:${imageTag}"
-      // Use the 'dockerhub-credentials' to securely access Docker Hub withCredentials([usernamePassword(credentialsId: 'dockerhub-credentials', usernameVariable: 'DOCKER_USERNAME', passwordVariable: 'DOCKER_PASSWORD')]) {
+      withCredentials([usernamePassword(credentialsId: 'dockerhub-credentials', usernameVariable: 'DOCKER_USERNAME', passwordVariable: 'DOCKER_PASSWORD')]) {
-        // Log in to Docker Hub using the provided credentials sh "echo $DOCKER_PASSWORD | docker login -u $DOCKER_USERNAME --password-stdin"
+        sh "echo $DOCKER_PASSWORD | docker login -u $DOCKER_USERNAME --password-stdin"
-        // Push the Docker image to Docker Hub sh "docker push ${imageName}:${imageTag}"
+        sh "docker push ${dockerhubUsername}/${dockerhubRepo}:${imageTag}"
       }
     }
     ```

+    Explanation:
+    - The script defines a `call` method that takes `dockerhubRepo`, `dockerhubUsername` and `imageTag` parameters.
+    - It uses the `withCredentials` block to securely access the Docker Hub credentials.
+    - It logs in to Docker Hub using the provided credentials.
+    - It pushes the Docker image to the specified repository with the provided image tag.

+- [x] Task 7: Extract the logic for the commit stage
+  - In the Jenkins Shared Library repository, create a new file named `CommitStage.groovy` under the `src/org/example` directory.
+  - Move the logic for the commit stage from the Jenkinsfile to `CommitStage.groovy`.
+  - Modify the code to accept parameters and make it reusable.
+  - Example:

+    ```groovy
+    #!/usr/bin/env groovy
+    package org.example

+    def call(String imageVersion) {
+      echo 'Committing the version increment to Git...' withCredentials([usernamePassword(credentialsId: 'github-credentials', usernameVariable: 'GITHUB_USERNAME', passwordVariable: 'GITHUB_PASSWORD')]) {
+        sh "git config user.email 'jenkins@example.com'"
+        sh "git config user.name 'Jenkins'"
+        sh "git remote set-url origin https://${GITHUB_USERNAME}:${GITHUB_PASSWORD}@github.com/your-username/your-repository.git"
+        dir('app') {
+          sh "git add package.json"
+        }
+        sh "git commit -m 'Update version to ${imageVersion}'" sh "git push origin HEAD:main"
+      }
+    }
+    ```

+    Explanation:
+    - The script defines a `call` method that takes an `imageVersion` parameter.
+    - It uses the `withCredentials` block to securely access the GitHub credentials.
+    - It sets the Git user email and name.
+    - It updates the remote URL of the Git repository with the GitHub credentials.
+    - It adds the `package.json` file to the staging area.
+    - It commits the changes with a message indicating the version update.
+    - It pushes the changes to the `main` branch of the remote repository.

-- [ ] Task 6: Create a global variable for the pipeline
+- [x] Task 8: Create a global variable for the pipeline
   - In the Jenkins Shared Library repository, create a new file named `buildPipeline.groovy` under the `vars` directory.
   - Define a global variable that represents the entire pipeline.
   - Call the extracted stage functions from the global variable.
   - Example:

     ```groovy
+    #!/usr/bin/env groovy
     def call(Map pipelineParams) {
       pipeline {
         agent any

+        environment {
+          IMAGE_TAG = "${env.IMAGE_VERSION}"
+        }

         stages {
           stage('Increment Version') {
             steps {
               script {
-                // Create an instance of the VersioningStage class def versioningStage = new org.example.VersioningStage()
+                def versioningStage = new org.example.VersioningStage()
-                // Call the versioning stage with the provided version increment versioningStage(pipelineParams.versionIncrement)
+                versioningStage(pipelineParams.versionIncrement)
+              }
+            }
+          }

+          stage('Run Tests') {
+            steps {
+              script {
+                def testStage = new org.example.TestStage()
+                testStage()
               }
             }
           }